When cyber becomes a political lever: Government and Federal

 Due to the level of sensitivity, securing government networks is complex.
 However, Nominet’s cyber security solution provides crucial protection for the national critical infrastructure in the UK, currently protecting the UK Government and over 250 additional UK public sector agencies.
 Our strong relationship with the UK Government, along with our solution’s ability to work in classified/non-classified environments, makes Nominet NTX the perfect solution for government institutions worldwide.

-The NTX solution delivers significantly elevated cyber security for public sector entities by analyzing the DNS layer to remove threats.
+The NTX solution delivers significantly elevated cyber security for public sector entities by analyzing the DNS to remove threats.
 Using intelligence threat feeds to identify the known threats, combined with Nominet’s patented algorithms to predict, detect and block the unknown threats, NTX reduces threats to an organization’s network and reduces the window of compromise for malware, phishing and data theft.

 Case in point: Active Cyber Defence – The Second Year